Philosophy

 Combining scholarship in Chinese and Asian philosophy, Chinese studies, and the Anglo-European tradition, Mercedes works at the intersection of metaphysics, social philosophy, and philosophy of action, pursuing questions of agency, autonomy, uncertainty, and freedom within a relational ontology.

 Mercedes’ first monograph, Adapting.
 A Chinese Philosophy of Action (OUP 2021), reconstructs an extraordinary strategy for effective relational action devised by Classical Chinese philosophers to account for the interdependent and embedded character of human agency—what the author has denominated “adapting” or “adaptive agency” (yin 因).
 This Aeon essay presents some of the main insights of Adapting.
+She talks about her research on adapting and philosophy of action in this New Books Network interview.

 Her seminars are strongly based on discussion of primary sources, and designed to create critical awareness of the existing diversity in philosophical traditions.
 She invites her students to problematize and challenge the mainstream Anglo-European approach to philosophy through the perspective of alternative philosophical practices such as those of Asia.